NorthOcean/Project-Iris/docs/Vertical/README.md

 Please refer to section `Args Used` to learn how other args work when training and evaluating.
 Note that do not pass any value to `--load` when training, or it will start *evaluating* the loaded model.

-For example, you can train the `MSNAlpha` via the following minimum arguments:
+For example, you can train the `V^2-Net-a` via the following minimum arguments:

 ```bash
 cd REPO_ROOT_DIR